craigduncanlab/HackyHour/BioinformaticsMap.md

 An original measure, namely reads/fragments per kilobase per million reads, has been queried recently.

-# Differential Expression workflows - pseudo-alignment
+# Differential Expression workflows

+## Pseudo-alignment

 Pseudo-alignment is a broad term used to describe the transcript counting methods of tools such as kallisto and Salmon.